redondo-se/Ffmpeg_Http_Server/README.md

 ## Installation

  - Ensure that you have a working version of ffmpeg.exe in c:\ffmpeg
- - Extract the contents of the archive to a folder
+ - Place the Ffmpeg_Http_Server.exe in a folder of your choosing
  - Run the executable to start the HTTP server
  - The first time you run the executable you will be given a command that you must run as administrator to allow the .Net framework to run the HTTP server on the specified port: